mpolinowski/gatsby-starter-personal-blog/content/posts/2019-01-15--creating-a-kubernetes-cluster/index.md

 ```

 Make sure to surround release version with quotation marks to convert it into a string - __"0"__.
-Otherwise you end up with the error message `for: "webapp-angular.yaml": cannot convert int64 to string`
+Otherwise you end up with the error message `for: "webapp-angular.yaml": cannot convert int64 to string`.

 Now we have to modify our service `webapp-service.yaml`: to not only check for the app name label, but also for the release version - we want to only connect to the current version 0.
 Once the version 0.5 is deployed we then can update the service to connect us to the updated Pod instead - allowing us to deploy the update with 0 downtime: